-Many people wish to avoid the probate process in order to provide their beneficiaries an easier time.
+Many people wish to avoid the probate process to provide their beneficiaries with an easier time.
 Probate has the potential to become long and quite expensive.
 Additionally, as it is a court proceeding, probate proceedings become public.
 This isn’t something all people are comfortable with.

 Not all assets are probate assets – those that must go through probate before being distributed.